-Program includes PowerPoint looking at the art of both authors, games for looking, Who Painted It?, Lost Wax props, 19th C. clothing props, drawing, and book signing.
+Program includes PowerPoint looking at the art, playing some games, trying on props, and book signing.
 Honorarium - $100 a program.

 Classroom Art Games - Teachers learn how to look, see, enjoy, react, appreciate, and interact with art objects in a classroom environment.
 Activities carry over into other curriculum subjects.
 1 hour